mattdesl/gl-sprite-batch/README.md

 #### `batch.bind(shader)`

-Binds the vertex array with the specified shader.
+Binds the vertex array and specified shader.
 If sprites are pushed after this, they may be flushed to the GPU (i.e. if the texture changes or the capacity is reached).

 #### `batch.draw()`